justinbaur/ethanol-module/README.md

 ## Reference

 This is a cleaned up example I put together to integrate with a Raspberry Pi and Adafruit Trinket.
-The original idea and code can be tied back to the user Dala on the [sr20 forums](https://www.sr20-forum.com/nismotronic/76787-flex-fuel-sensor-output.html) and referenced through other various forums from [NASIOC](https://forums.nasioc.com/forums/showthread.php?t=2810122) and [evolutionm](https://www.evolutionm.net/forums/e85-ethanol/734384-e85-gauge-w-output-under-100-a.html).
+Credit for the original idea and code can be tied back to the user Dala on the [sr20 forums](https://www.sr20-forum.com/nismotronic/76787-flex-fuel-sensor-output.html) and referenced through other various forums from [NASIOC](https://forums.nasioc.com/forums/showthread.php?t=2810122) and [evolutionm](https://www.evolutionm.net/forums/e85-ethanol/734384-e85-gauge-w-output-under-100-a.html).
 The code was included in snippets across forums and were specific to displaying on an small LCD but this project returns data over [I2C SDA/SCL](https://learn.adafruit.com/introducing-pro-trinket/pinouts) to the Raspberry Pi.

 ## Usage